 - Split up into a few small groups and have each small group write down the essential and only the essential aspects of the gospel.
 Then compare and discuss.

 Paul is telling them there are not two gospels.
 There is only one true gospel.
 Everything else is a lie.
 Everything else is a perversion.
 We must not tolerate these lies or perversions.
 We must not allow them to infiltrate the church and lead people astray.
 Paul says that the gospel he preached is the gospel of Christ and it is.
 Jesus said He is the way, the truth, and the life.
-What did Jesus say about this issue?
-John 6:29.
+Jesus also taught that we are saved by faith and not by works (John 6:29.
 John 3:36.
-John 5:24.
-Jesus taught that we are saved by faith, not by works.
+John 5:24.)

 3. Verse 8 – Paul is angry.
 He is so angry that he desires to call down a curse from God upon those who are teaching this deception.
 Why is he angry?
 Is he right to feel angry like this?
 Is he right to want them cursed?